laminas/laminas-hydrator/docs/book/v3/strategies/datetime-immutable-formatter-strategy.md

 ### Hydrate data

-Create an instance of the example class and hydrate data.
+Create an instance of the example class and hydrate data:

 ```php
 $album = new Album();